mui/material-ui/docs/pages/blog/mui-product-comparison.md

 ### Ideal use cases

-- Admin tools with a tight deadline
+- Admin tools with a tight deadline.
-- Rapid in-browser prototyping for front-end and full-stack development
+- Rapid in-browser prototyping for front-end and full-stack development.

+## What comes next

+MUI is firmly committed to the React ecosystem for the long term—our [company mission](https://mui-org.notion.site/Direction-d8b8c142a6a44e3aa963f26edf4e03db) is measured in decades, because we believe in the staying power of this open-source community.

+We envision a world in which MUI's component libraries are the industry standard for React developers worldwide, and we've defined some ambitious goals for growth to make this a reality in the years to come.

+To keep up with all of our new products and features, you can sign up for our mailing list at the bottom of this page to receive monthly updates.

+We can't wait to see what you create!